bxparks/AceRoutine/README.md

 }
 ...
 ```

 The 2-argument version created an object instance called `blinkSlow` which is an
 instance of an internally generated class named `CustomCoroutine_blinkSlow`
 which is a subclass of `CustomCoroutine`.

 Custom coroutines were intended to be useful if you need to create multiple
 coroutines which share methods or data structures.
-In practice, however, I have
+In practice, the only place
+where I have found this feature to be useful is in writing the
+[tests/AceRoutineTest](tests/AceRoutineTest) unit tests.
+In any other normal
-yet to find a use for them.
-Instead, I have found that the *Manual Coroutines*
-described in the next section to be more useful.
+situation, I suspect that the *Manual Coroutines* described in the next section
+will be more useful and easier to understand.

-### Manual Coroutines
+### Manual Coroutines (Recommended)

 A manual coroutine is a custom coroutine whose body of the coroutine (i.e
-the`runCoroutine()` method) is defined manually and the coroutine object is also
+the `runCoroutine()` method) is defined manually and the coroutine object is
-instantiated manually, instead of using the `COROUTINE()` macro.
-This is useful
+also instantiated manually, instead of using the `COROUTINE()` macro.
+This is
-if the coroutine has external dependencies which need to be injected into the
+useful if the coroutine has external dependencies which need to be injected into
-constructor.
+the constructor.
 The `COROUTINE()` macro does not allow the constructor to be
 customized.

 ```C++